premshree/go-flickr-backup/README.md

 ### Intoduction
-Go Flickr Backup is a simple command-line tool to backup your Flickr photos from photosets, written in Go.
+Go Flickr Backup is a simple command-line tool, written in the Go Programming language (golang), to backup your Flickr photos from photosets, written in Go.
 It doesn't do everything, but you should be able to modify it fairly easily.

 ### Features
 * Retries for photo downloads